StackVista/stackstate-docs/setup/cli/cli-stac.md

 ## License

-The `stac` CLI can be used to check your license validity and update a license key when needed, for example, in case of expiration.
+You can use the `stac` CLI to check your license validity and update a license key when needed, for example, in case of expiration.

 ```text
 # check license key validity